NBISweden/urdr/README_testinstall.md

 A snic VM is not capable of building a docker container for Urdr in a reasonable amount of time, so containers must be pre-built and pulled to the VM.

-This means that especially the urdr-web container for the frontend must be built with variables PUBLIC_API_URL and PUBLIC_REDMINE_URL set to point to a url or an address where the Urdr backend and Redmine site can be located.
+This means that especially the urdr-web container for the frontend must be built with variables PUBLIC_API_URL and PUBLIC_REDMINE_URL set to point to a URL or an address where the Urdr backend and Redmine site can be located.
 If both of these are to be hosted on the snic VM, setup two separate DNS names for the IP address to the VM so that calls can be proxied based on the DNS name.

 Suggestions for DNS names: urdr-test.nbis.se and urdr-test-redmine.nbis.se